Professional, flexible and incredibly smart

 The calibrated electricity meter is only available at an extra charge.

-The FI protects against electric shocks.
-To ensure that the RCD installed in the house continues to provide reliable protection even when the charging box is used, an additional RCD for DC faults (type B) must be installed in the charging box or building.
+The RCD protects against electric shocks.
+To ensure that the RCD installed in the house continues to provide reliable protection even when the charging unit is used, an additional RCD or RCD protection module for DC faults (type B) must be installed in the house or Charger.

-The RCD is particularly important when vehicles generate residual current.
-Should a fault current occur, the FI switches off the box and thus ensures the highest possible level of safety.
+This is necessary in case vehicles generate residual current.
+Should a fault current occur, the RCD protection module switches off the charging unit and thus ensures the highest possible level of safety.

 With the go-eCharger you get a system with an open interface (API).
 This is especially interesting if you want to connect your own applications.
 For example a photovoltaic system.
 The open interface ensures that other manufacturers can combine their devices with the go-eCharger.